 That said, the hotcakes came out thin and light with a slight sweetness… kind of like cake.
 Not bad, but a tad too crumbly for my tastes.
 I prefer the Beksul Hotteok Mix — I just haven’t had a pristine box delivered to me.
 They always get to me kind of banged up so they’re not photogenic.
 Anyhow, I’d like to try making this with 280ml water next time and taste the diffrence.

-Beksul Hotcake Mix is not available in supermarkets but I was able to buy from a seller on Shopee.
+Beksul Hotcake Mix is not available in supermarkets but I was able to buy from a the CJ Foods Flagship Store on Lazada.

 Like this post?
 Subscribe to this blog by clicking HERE.